Low-memory Krylov subspace methods for optimal rational matrix function approximation

 Since $|\beta_{k-1}|$ tends to decrease as the Lanczos method converges, this seemingly implies that the induced Lanczos-OR iterate and the Lanczos-FA iterate tend to converge in this limit.
 However, recall that $\vec{T} = [\widehat{\vec{T}}]_{:k,:k}$ changes at each iteration $k$.
 Thus, there is the difficulty that $\vec{T}$ may have an eigenvalue near zero, in which case the preceding bound could be useless.
 However, it is known that $\vec{T}$ cannot have eigenvalues near zero in two successive iterations, assuming that the eigenvalues of $\vec{A}$ are not too close to zero.
 Specifically, \cite[Equation 3.10]{greenbaum_druskin_knizhnerman_99} asserts that

-Since $\beta_{k-1}$ has little to do with the minimum magnitude eigenvalue of $\vec{T}$ (recall that the Lanczos recurrence is shift invariant), we expect that the ``overall'' convergence of the induced Lanczos-OR iterate and the Lanczos-FA iterate will become close as the Lanczos algorithm converges, at least at every other iteration.

-This implies that existing spectrum dependent bounds for Lanczos-FA for the sign function \cite{chen_greenbaum_musco_musco_21} can be carried over to the Lanczos-OR based approximation.
-More interestingly, it means that understanding the induced approximation provides a way of understanding Lanczos-FA for the matrix sign function.
+Since $\beta_{k-1}$ has little to do with the minimum magnitude eigenvalue of $\vec{T}$ (recall that the Lanczos recurrence is shift invariant), we expect that the induced Lanczos-OR iterate and the Lanczos-FA iterate will become close as the Lanczos algorithm converges, at least at every other iteration.
+This implies that existing spectrum dependent bounds for Lanczos-FA for the sign function \cite{chen_greenbaum_musco_musco_22} can be carried over to Lanczos-OR.
+More interestingly, it means that understanding the induced approximation may provide a way of understanding Lanczos-FA for the matrix sign function.
 Since Lanczos-FA often exhibits oscillatory behavior, bounds for the induced Lanczos-OR based approximation may be easier to obtain.